emberjs/rfcs/active/0000-engines.md

   within their own Ember CLI projects and included by applications or other engines.
 Engines can be packaged and released as addons themselves.

-* Integrated routing - Each engine should define a routing map that applications or other engines can mount at any point in their own routing maps.
+* Integrated routing - Support for mounting routable engines in the routing maps of applications or other engines.

+* Ad hoc embedding - Support for embedding route-less engines in outlets as needed.

 * Clean boundaries - An engine can cooperate with its parents through a few explicit interfaces.
 Beyond these interfaces, engines and applications are